 2. Think it aloud – Cognitive stimulation

-Research shows that physical activity and fitness contributes positively to academic achievement.
+Research shows that physical activity and fitness contribute positively to academic achievement.
 Physical fitness may enhance children’s concentration, classroom behaviour, brain and cognitive functioning which leads to better academic performance.
 In fact, when your child is engaged in physical activity, they are constantly thinking of creative ways or strategies to better their body coordination or skills.
 Your child’s social speech will also be improved as the need to converse with other participants during active play activities is involved.

 3. Laugh it out – Mental relaxation

 Allow your child to engage regularly in physical activities of their interest.
 When they are having fun moving around, they will be happier a relaxed mind.
 This will gradually improve the quality of your child’s sleep.
 Moreover, regular physical activities help to relieve stress and anxiety.
-So if your child has been participating in physical activities on a regular basis, chances are it will serve as a healthy outlet for the proper release of negative emotions energy.
+So if your child has been participating in physical activities on a regular basis, chances are it will serve as a healthy outlet for the proper release of negative emotional energy.

 ➡️ Related Read: Teaching Our Children The Value Of…Free Play